-Eager as ever, captain Meanwaring takes charge of the HQ-instructed physical training.
-The men's wariness to 'strip down' for it was right, Pike's ma embarrasses everyone when she drops by.
-The military challenge follows in the person of captain Ogilvie, who announces his professional troops will attempt to penetrate the Hoime Guard platoon's HQ by way of exercise.
+Eager as ever, Captain Mainwaring takes charge of the HQ-instructed physical training.
+The men's wariness to 'strip down' for it was right, Pike's mum embarrasses everyone when she drops by.
+The military challenge follows in the person of Captain Ogilvie, who announces his professional troops will attempt to penetrate the Home Guard platoon's HQ by way of exercise.

 When Private Walker gets his call-up papers to join the regular army it comes as a shock to the platoon because he is useful to them for his black market activities.
 Wilson is chairing a committee and tries to get him turned down whilst Jones has him jumping off a ladder barefoot to induce flat feet.
 Ultimately he does get turned down because he is allergic to corned beef.